 Any complaint may be dismissed at any time on request of a complainant.
 The Title IX coordinator must first assess the request in accordance with this policy at Request Not to Investigate, above.

 A complaint may also be dismissed if specific circumstances prevent the College District from gathering evidence sufficient to reach a determination as to the complaint or allegations.

 Notice of Dismissal

-Upon dismissal of a complaint, the Title IX coordinator or the director of human resources or designee shall provide the parties written notice of the dismissal.
+Upon dismissal of a complaint, the Title IX coordinator or the Vice Chancellor, Human Resources or designee shall provide the parties written notice of the dismissal.

 To the greatest extent possible, consistent with law, the College District shall respect the privacy of the complainant or the respondent or a person who makes a report or serves as a witness.
 Limited disclosures may be necessary to carry out the purposes of this policy and associated regulations and to comply with applicable law.

 The College District prohibits retaliation against any person for the purpose of interfering with a right or privilege under this policy; the complainant; or a person who, in good faith, makes a report or complaint, serves as a witness, or otherwise participates or refuses to participate in an investigation, proceeding, or hearing under this policy.
 This prohibition does not apply to discipline of a person who perpetrated or assists in the perpetration of the prohibited conduct.